 Now, these are some of the same reasons you would need to clarify so take that into consideration.
 Ideally, you should be clarifying on a regular basis so that shouldn't be the case.

 Still not sure if your hair needs protein or not?
 Try a rice water rinse first.
 Rice water is a protein mimicker and will provide similar benefits.
-If your hair responds well to the rinse, then it needs protein.
+If your hair responds well to the rinse, then it probably needs protein.

 How to identify proteins